kagjerde/GyverLampCpp/README.md

 So, forst step is to download visual studio code from [Microsoft](https://code.visualstudio.com/download) Then download PLATFORMIO from inside Visual Studio Code.

-After this just download the project, and navigate to GyveLampCpp-master.
+After this just download the project, and navigate to GyverLampCpp-master.

 Then all the files will make sense..